Skip to main content

 Data ingestion

-Bringing new data into the environment is the first step to managing data, and in a legacy architecture, that is mainly done through batch processing.
+Bringing new data into the environment is the first step to managing data.
+In a legacy architecture, that is mainly done through batch processing.
 Batching collects and processes data at specific time periods or intervals.
 By leveraging the higher computing capacity of a cloud-based architecture, data can be streamed in real time to data storage units, eliminating bottlenecks and delays to keep data moving through the system in a more fluid manner.

 Quality and governance